wendall911/FamilyRecipe/docs/PLANNING.md

 ## The Plan
   1. Utilize Recipe Grid 2 MD format and recipe_grid Python parser to generate html recipes
      1. Needs custom renderer to output html layout and data for recipe as Svelte Components
   1. Use Svelte to generate static website for publishing.
      1. Create Svelte Recipe component
         1. Read in staticly generated components automatically.
            1. One compoenent file per recipe. html layout and data (svelte component)
            1. recipe_grid parser generates a separate directory for all conversions.
 In our case, this will be dynamic.
         1. Utilize Redux in Svelte for state management.
 Yes, overkill, but whatever.
+           1. See https://svelte.dev/docs/svelte/svelte-options about enabling and utilizing Runes
      1. Generate index based on all recipes rendered.
 Iterate over imported components, and use `getContext` to extract needed data from the Recipe Component.
   1. Use github actions to generate site.
 Both Python and Node.

 ### Include HTML generated recipe chunks in page.